knightsUCF/PocketCity/app/vision.md

 - characters act as rpg characters, meaning different characters excel at different abilities
 - in a team effort, one player can be the major, another player can be the entrepreneur
 - team play can strategize between character abilities
+- as character level up they unlock new abilities

 MAP